Skip to main content

 Adding firewall rules

 By default, roles only have one firewall rule, to allow ping requests between them.
 Now let's open up TCP port 443 to allow https requests from employees so they can access the company dashboard.
-We'll click on webserver to open that role's page, and then click the “Add firewall rule” button, then choose TCP for the protocol, type 443 as the port range, and select the user-device role from the Allowed role dropdown.
+We'll click on webserver-internal to open that role's page, and then click the “Add firewall rule” button, then choose TCP for the protocol, type 443 as the port range, and select the user-device role from the Allowed role dropdown.
 We've entered a description as well, which is a good idea to help provide context for rules.

 Inbound firewall rule form with a protocol choice, a port range, an allowed role, and an optional description.Inbound firewall rule form with a protocol choice, a port range, an allowed role, and an optional description.